Xilinxx/esp32-devkit/README.md

 The BOOT button is connected to GPIO0 (which is also a bootstrapping pin to set the boot mode), so pressing it will pull GPIO0 low.
 You can use this as a general purpose button after your firmware is running.
 This GPIO will have a notification trigger with a counter of the amount of boot buttons pressed.

-A task called `testNotify` is started when the notification is enabled.
-Now the Notification is sent every 1s, could be changed to on change.
+A task called `testNotify()` is started when the notification is enabled.
+Now the Notification is sent every 1s, could be changed to on-change.
+The default value is 0 and increases by 1 every enable button push.

 The UUID is 0x00EE the charateristic id is 0xEE01.
 We can NOTIFY and READ this single byte variable.

-Log:
+**nRF Connect Screenshot**
 ![](NotifyLog.jpg)
 Console Log:
 ```txt